 Apply fresh mint juice on the face every night.
 Wash with plain water next morning.

 - Insect stings, eczema, scabies, contact dermatitis

-Apply fresh leaves juice on affected area.
+Apply fresh leaves juice on the affected area.

 - Bad breath, gum problems